Affordability and access

 - Middle Third

 - Bottom Third

-Percentage of housing units with extra-wide doors or hallways, floors with no steps between rooms, and an entry-level bedroom and bathroom: measured at the metro area scale, higher values are better
+Percentage of housing units with zero-step entry: measured at the metro area scale, higher values are better

 The majority of Americans want to stay in their homes as they age.
 Many will host guests or older family members with restricted mobility.
 It’s desirable to have a home that’s both accessible and aesthetically pleasing.
-Functional, tasteful designs that enable anyone to enter the home and move about—by foot, wheelchair, or walker—constitutes accessible housing.
-Here, the Index assesses the percentage of housing units in a metropolitan area with accessible features, such as extra-wide doors and hallways, floors with no steps between rooms, and at least one entry-level bathroom and bedroom.
-We don’t include ramps because AARP encourages new homes to be built with more attractive zero-step options to avoid costly and unattractive retrofits down the road.
+Functional, tasteful designs that enable anyone to enter the home—by foot, wheelchair, or walker—constitutes accessible housing.
+Here, the Index assesses the percentage of housing units that can be entered without steps.

 Housing options Availability of multi-family housing